antheakwong/antheakwong.github.io/commissions/index.md

-**Terms of Service**
+**Commission Info:**

-- Prices in CAD and fulfilled through paypal
+- include all visual references and details about the characters.
+Be as specific as possible.

-- Payment upfront and non-refundable.
+- paypal payment upfront (I will send an invoice)

     - I will start drawing once I receive payment